Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Simulation study

-Next, we compare the proposed spatio-temporal mixture model with four alternative models.
-The first alternative model is the mixture model based on \eqref{MID} and \eqref{Prob}.
-The mixing proportions are modelled with the two-way independent random effects that represent the heterogeneity in space and time: $u_{ik}\sim N(0,\tau_k)$, $\eta_{tk}\sim N(0,\alpha_k)$, respectively.
-As this model exerts spatial and temporal effects, it can be used for spatial interpolation and temporal prediction.
-The second alternative model is the mixture of the log-normal distributions with the mixing proportions that include only $\mu_k$ and $u_{ik}$.
-It is a purely spatial model, which is independently fitted for each $t$ and used for spatial interpolation only.
-This model may be considered as a spatial mixture extension of the small area model for grouped data proposed by \cite{kawakubo2019small}.
-The third alternative is the simple log-normal model for grouped data.
-It is independently estimated using the maximum likelihood for each area and period.
-The fourth alternative is an SAE model.
-More specifically, we consider the linear mixed model proposed by \cite{Torabi}, as recommended by one of the reviewers.
-It is given by the following:
+We compare the proposed spatio-temporal mixture model with four alternative models.
+The first is a mixture model based on \eqref{MID} and \eqref{Prob}, where the mixing proportions are modelled using two-way independent random effects to represent the spatial and temporal heterogeneity: $u_{ik}\sim N(0,\tau_k^2)$, $\eta_{tk}\sim N(0,\alpha^2_k)$.
+Since this model incorporates both spatial and temporal effects, it can be used for both spatial interpolation and temporal prediction.
+The second alternative model is a mixture of log-normal distributions where the mixing proportions include only $\mu_k$ and $\u_{k}$, the latter following the same SAR model as in the proposed model.
+This is a purely spatial model, which is independently fitted for each $t$ (for the low and medium frequencies) and is used solely for spatial interpolation.
+The third alternative model is a simple log-normal model for grouped data, estimated independently for each area and period within the Bayesian framework.
+The prior distribution for the mean parameter is $N(0,100)$, and that for the standard deviation parameter is $Exp(1)$, consistent with those in the proposed model.
+This model is estimated using an MH algorithm.